c0dev0id/shagen.me/content/article_howto/index.md

 For variable parts:
 ```
-$username       : This mandatory placeholder contains the same content across the article
+$username       : mandatory, same content across the article
-<filename>      : This mandatory placeholder can be different on every use
+<filename>      : mandatory, different content on each use
-[something]     : Same as above, but optional
+[something]     : optional, different content on each use
+[$username]     : optional, same content across the article
 [...]           : Something irrelevant is here, so I'm not showing it.
 ```